Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

 \subsubsection{High-Level Concepts}

-\emph{\depth} leverages \emph{\sCamera} to estimate an object's 3D locations from its 2D bounding box.
-It is a substitution for Monodepth2 to estimate objects' 3D locations. \emph{\depth} uses basic geometry calculations and requires 2 assumptions to hold.
+\emph{\depthEstimation} leverages \emph{\sCamera} to estimate an object's 3D locations from its 2D bounding box.
+It is a substitution for Monodepth2 to estimate objects' 3D locations. \emph{\depthEstimation} uses basic geometry calculations and requires 2 assumptions to hold.
 First, the object of interest must be on the ground.
-We can then assume that the lower horizontal border of the object's bounding box is the point where the object touches the ground.
+We can then assume that the lower horizontal border of the object's bounding box is where the object touches the ground.
 Second, we can identify the equation of the plane that the object of interest is on.
-In \oursystem, the plane $z=0$ is the ground, although our algorithm can be modified to use with any plane.
-The middle point of the lower border of each object's 2D bounding box represents the point that it touches the ground (red star in \autoref{fig:estimate-3d}).
+In Spatialyze, the plane $z=0$ is the ground, although our algorithm can be modified to be used with any plane.
+The middle point of the lower border of each object's 2D bounding box represents the point that it touches the ground (red \cstar{red} in \autoref{fig:estimate-3d}).